EventSaucePHP/EventSauce/docs/docs/serialization/plain-serialization.md

 ---

 The plain serialization strategy uses an interface to ensure events comply with the needs to serialize and deserialize events using handwritten property mapping.
-This strategy is the default, therefor now setup is required.
+This strategy is the default, therefore no setup is required.

 ## Creating events